cev-api/Wurst7-CevAPI/README.md

 ### Sticky Area (New ESP Option)
 - Added to chunk-based ESPs (Search, Portal ESP, BedESP, SignESP, WorkstationESP, RedstoneESP, ChestESP).
-- Keeps results anchored as you move.
+- Keeps results anchored as you move instead of re-centering as you move.
 Default OFF.
 - Greatly helps with FPS when using things like Search or X-Ray and moving quickly
 - Global toggle accessible via 'GlobalToggle' setting in the Other category within the ClickUI.